Recommended Global Palliativecare Conferences

 - Past Conference Report

 Hear Explore and learn the latest research.
-Present before distinguished global audience.
-Collaborate, build partnerships and experience USA.
+Present before the distinguished global audience.
+Collaborate, build partnerships and experience Canada.
 Join the global academic community.

-It is our great pleasure and honour to extend to you a warm welcome to attend the “4th International Conference on Palliative Care and Hospice Nursing” which will be held during August 27-28, 2018 Boston, USA.
+It is our great pleasure and honor to extend to you a warm welcome to attend the “5th International Conference on Palliative Care and Hospice Nursing” which will be held on June 10-11, 2019 Montreal, Canada.

 The theme of this year conference is “Heartfelt patient care from the spirit of innovation” brings together renowned experts from the international scientific community to provide a premier inter-multi-trans-disciplinary to exchange their latest results related to hospice house, hospice and palliative care, palliative care in special situations, family hospice and palliative care, palliative care challenges, hospice compassus, palliative care services and research in palliative care and palliative medicine.